Why you might worry about crooked teeth

 Braces come in either metal or ceramic (clear braces).
 Most often, braces are recommended at around the age of 10-14, while the jaw is still developing, but adults can opt for them too.

-Generally braces are worn for between 18 and 30 months.
+Generally braces are a straight forward, crooked teeth fix which are worn for between 18 and 30 months.
 A retainer is used once your braces are removed to retain your teeth in their new position.

-Because they are transparent, people barely notice them, which makes them an appealing option for those who don’t like the appearance of braces.
+Because they are transparent, people barely notice them, which makes them an appealing option for those who don’t like the appearance of braces, but still want crooked teeth treatment.
 (Often adults will opt for Invisalign, as they want to straighten their teeth without it being obvious.)

 Invisalign® aligners are removable.
 You wear them for up to 22 hours per day, and remove them when you eat and drink.
 The removable aligners allow you to maintain dental hygiene by brushing and flossing normally, and you can eat whatever you want.
 The smooth plastic aligners ensure a comfortable ongoing treatment.

 If straightening the alignment of teeth with braces or Invisalign is not suitable, there are some ways to correct the appearance of crooked teeth.

 Veneers can be applied to the teeth to correct issues like gaps between the teeth, or uneven teeth.
 There are two types to choose from.

 Composite veneers are resin veneers that are applied in a single dentist visit and last for between 4-8 years if well cared for.
 For those in need of a quick and affordable solution, composite veneers are a good option.

 Porcelain veneers are made from a thin layer of porcelain which reflects light in the same way as natural tooth enamel, and does not stain.
 They are more expensive option than composite veneers, but have the advantage of lasting for between 10-25 years if well cared for.
 Applying porcelain veneers generally takes place over two dentist visits.